This post may contain affiliate links. Read my full disclosure policy here.

 A few months ago, I started a crazy new hobby called, Bullet Journaling.

 Have you heard of it?
 It's basically a planner, to-do list, journal, and note-taking system…ALL IN ONE.
 And I'm completely hooked!

-All you need to get started is a blank notebook and a pen.
+All you need to get started is a blank notebook (here's the best one!) and a pen.
 Then you can track whatever you want to track—from meal planning to your day-to-day tasks—making it as complicated or as simple as you like.

 Here are a few reasons WHY I tried it:

 2. I also had multiple notes, ideas, and hundreds of other items I wanted to track.
 With one notebook to rule them all, I eliminated five different notebooks that were only partially filled. #notebookobsession

 Let's be honest though—while bullet journals can be downright gorgeous, you are literally customizing a planner from scratch.
 I thought this hobby had the potential to be more of a time-waster than a time-saver.